billpg/HashBack/README.md

 Then this exchange is not for you.
 It works by having two web servers make requests to each other.

 ### I have a web server on the other side of the Internet but not the same machine.
 Your web site needs to be covered by TLS, and for your code to be able to publish a small static file to a folder on it.
-If you can be reasonably certain that no-one else can poublish files on that folder, it'll be suitable fpr this exchange.
+If you can be reasonably certain that no-one else can publish files on that folder, it'll be suitable for this exchange.

 ### TLS supports client-side certificates.
 To use client-side certificates, the client side would need access to the private key.
 This would need secure storage for the key, avoidance of which is the main motivation of this idea.